00mjk/cookiecutter-ml-template/README.md

 For more details, see the [cookiecutter-pypackage tutorial](https://cookiecutter-pypackage.readthedocs.io/en/latest/tutorial.html).
+---
+## Alternatives

-## Not Exactly What You Want?

-Don't worry, you have options:
+Not Exactly What You Want?
+Don't worry, you have options.
+You can look at:

+- Similar Projects
+    - Other Cookiecutter Templates
+    - Non Cookiecutter Templates
+- Fork
+- Submit a Pull Request

+---
 ### Similar Projects

 Related Cookiecutter Templates: